🔼The name Eglon in the Bible

 - The man named Eglon is the king of Moab; a very fat man (Judges 3:12-17).
 Right after the judge Othniel dies, Israel again goes astray, and YHWH delivers Israel into the hands of Eglon for eighteen years.
 But when Israel cries out to the Lord, He raises up Ehud, son of Gera (or Jediael) and Israel's second judge.
 Ehud goes to Gilgal (which means Rolling, or in this case perhaps Big Pile Of Turds), where fat king Eglon holds seat, on the ruse of paying tribute.
 When he has Eglon alone, he assassinates him by thrusting a home-made sword into his belly.
 Right after that Israel takes to killing Moabites and when Moab is sufficiently subdued, Israel enters into an eighty year long stretch of peace.

 - The town named Eglon is among the settlements that came to be in the territory of Judah; in the lowlands, to be precise (Joshua 15:39).
-Before it became Judaic, Eglon was a autonomous Amorite monarchy, who's king at the time of Joshua's sacking of Ai was named Debir.
+Before it became Judaic, Eglon was an autonomous Amorite monarchy, whose king at the time of Joshua's sacking of Ai was named Debir.
 That event motivated king Adoni-zedek of Jerusalem to call for an alliance with his four neighboring kings, including king Debir of Eglon (Joshua 10:3).
 During the battle that ensued, the sun stood still at Gibeon and the moon in the valley of Aijalon (Joshua 10:12).
 The five kings never saw another sunset (Joshua 10:26).

 Our name is spelled עגלן only in Joshua 10:34.